 Few chains do as good a job of making us feel like we're in control as frozen yogurt stores.
 Think about every one of those serve-yourself, pay-by-the-ounce fro-yo places, and how much autonomy you have in every transaction.
 You swirl your own yogurt.
 You only take as much as you want.
 You have a dozen-plus options of flavors.
 Toppings?
 As many or few as you'd like in whatever combination you desire.
 Look at all the choices you have!

 Now look at the cup they give you for your yogurt, and how puny a serving looks if you don't swirl it to (or over) the top.
 Look at how low those prices are per ounce.
 Do you know what an ounce feels like?
 Me neither.
 And the topping surcharges: are you keeping track?

 And then you pay up: $8 for a bowl of candy-coated yogurt goop that, at the end of the day, doesn't taste much like yogurt, does it?

-I'd like to suggest another option.
-I'd like to suggest that you ditch store bought frozen yogurt and consider making your own.
+I'd like to suggest another option—that you ditch store bought frozen yogurt and consider making your own.
 If you really love frozen yogurt—and I mean real frozen yogurt—there's nothing better than homemade.
 And all it requires is two ingredients.